ThrustSoftwares/BOSC-Community-Library/SUBMISSION_LOG.md

 | Governance reflection | `GOVERNANCE_REFLECTION.md` |
 | Final project audit | `DAY7_PROJECT_AUDIT.md` |

-## Installation And Running Instructions For The Examiner
+## Installation And Running Instructions

 The project is a Laravel/PHP application.
 Before running it locally, the examiner should install the following software: